maccody/KanaChordPlus/hardware/README.md

 The enclosure was designed in halves to fit on the build plate of a Crealty Ender 3 Pro 3D printer.
 All components were sliced with Cura using the Low Quality (0.28mm), with 20% infill using the standard in-fill pattern, and no supports were used.
 The case components were prited in black PLA, although any color can be used, if desired.

-The screw and wingnut were created using xxx OpenSCAD program **LINK**.
-It is licensed under **LICENSE**.
+The screw and wingnut were created using mike_mattala's OpenSCAD program [NUT JOB | Nut, Bolt, Washer and Threaded Rod Factory](https://www.thingiverse.com/thing:193647).
+It is licensed under [Creative Commons - Attribution - Non-Commercial license](https://creativecommons.org/licenses/by-nc/4.0/).
 Print the screw horizontally, so that the layers are parallel to the long axis of the screw.
 This will provide strength to the screw along the axis of tension when the wing nut is tightened.

 ## Mechanical Assembly